HrutikPisal/BNS-RAG-Q-A/README.md

 # 🧑‍⚖️ RAG Q&A for Indian Law (BNS ↔ IPC Awareness)

-This project is a Retrieval-Augmented Generation (RAG) application that helps users ask legal questions about the new Bharatiya Nyaya Sanhita (BNS) and compare its provisions with the old Indian Penal Code (IPC).
+This project is a Retrieval-Augmented Generation (RAG) application that helps users ask legal questions about the new Indian Law reforms and compare its provisions with the old Indian Laws.

 ## Overview

-The application provides a conversational interface to a knowledge base built from the official PDF documents of the BNS, IPC, and their official mapping tables.
+The application provides a conversational interface to a knowledge base built from the official PDF documents of the Bharatiya Nyaya Sanhita (BNS), Bharatiya Nagarik Suraksha Sanhita and Bharatiya Sakshya Bill.
 It is designed for legal professionals, students, and citizens to quickly understand the changes introduced in India's new criminal laws.

 ### Features

 -   **Interactive Q&A:** Ask questions in natural language (e.g., "What is the punishment for murder?").
--   **IPC vs. BNS Comparison:** Get answers that highlight the changes from the IPC to the BNS.
+-   **IPC vs. BNS Comparison:** Get answers that highlight the changes from the IPC,CrPC,IEA to the BNS,BNSS,BSA.
 -   **Sourced Answers:** Responses include direct quotes from the legal texts and cite the relevant sections.
 -   **Persistent Knowledge Base:** Uses a Chroma vector database to store document embeddings, avoiding the need to re-process files on every run.
--   **Local LLM Support:** Powered by local LLMs served via Ollama (e.g., Gemma, Llama, Mistral).
+-   **LLM Support:** Powered by HuggingFace, allowing you to run models like Mistral or Llama 3.
 -   **Built-in Evaluation:** Includes a script to evaluate the RAG pipeline's performance on a set of benchmark questions.

 ## Tech Stack

--   **Frameworks:** LangChain, Streamlit
+-   **Frameworks:** LangChain, Streamlit,HuggingFace
 -   **Vector DB:** ChromaDB
--   **Embeddings:** SentenceTransformers (`all-MiniLM-L6-v2`)
+-   **Embedding Model:** HuggingFace (`BAAI/bge-large-en-v1.5`)
--   **LLM Backend:** Ollama
+-   **LLM Backend:** HuggingFace Inference API
 -   **Document Loading:** PyMuPDF

 ## Setup and Usage